 Key Stage 1

-In Key Stage 1 we continue to follow the 'Letters and Sounds' phonics scheme that the children have been used to in Reception.
+In Key Stage 1 we continue to follow the 'Letters and Sounds' phonics scheme that the children have been used to in Reception and the Bug Club.
 The child's reception results and also conversations with their previous class teacher help support the transition from Reception to year 1 to ensure that the children continue to make good progress in key stage 1.

 At the end of year 1 the children will do a phonics screening test which is based on the 'Letters and Sounds' scheme and asks the children to read 50 age appropriate words that contain the sounds that the children should know for their age.
 These words are a mixture of real and nonsense words.
 The threshold for the test is released on a yearly basis and this score is then shared with parents.
 Any child who does not meet the threshold is then given additional phonics support in year 2 and then given a different phonics screening test in year 2.